Techtonica/curriculum/javascript/javascript-7-oop.md

 The `checkout` function is using the `calculateDueDate()` method polymorphically.
 It's the same method name, regardless of the subclass.
 But the behavior differs: in the case of a `Book` object, the value returned will be 3 weeks from `borrowedDate`; in the case of an `AudioBook` object, the value return will be 2 weeks from `borrowedDate`.

+#### Multiple ways to create objects in JS
+There are multiple ways to create objects in JavaScript.
+As you do different tutorials, you might come across different syntax for creating objects.
+The good thing is that the concepts used are the same no matter which syntax you use to define the object.

+Read this article to learn about 4 different ways to define an object in JS: https://dzone.com/articles/easy-javascript-part-13-four-ways-to-create-object

 ### Demonstration
 Instructor demonstrates in the video walkthrough how to work with a Class in JavaScript.